MonkeyBonkey22/P4T/README.md

 | 1 | 2510 Axial Fan | — |

 ## Future additions / ideas
-- Support for other hotends and extruders, maybe when done with testing.
+- Support for other hotends and extruders,  in progress.